Pata (musician)

 Tomoaki Ishizuka (石塚 智昭, Ishizuka Tomoaki), known exclusively by his stage name Pata, is a Japanese musician.
 He is best known as rhythm guitarist of the visual kei rock band X Japan.
 He joined the band in 1987, stayed with them until their dissolution in 1997, and rejoined when the band reunited in 2007.

 Pata began a solo career in 1993, releasing two studio albums featuring Western musicians such as Tommy Aldridge, Tim Bogert, James Christian and Chuck Wright.
 When X Japan disbanded, he formed the short-lived duo P.A.F. in 1998 with former Make-Up singer NoB and the rock band Dope HEADz in 2000 with X Japan bassist Heath and former Spread Beaver programmer I.N.A.
 Both projects released two studio albums before ceasing activity.
 Pata then formed the instrumental band Ra:IN in 2002, which still tours extensively to this day.
+In 2018, readers and professional musicians voted Pata the ninth best guitarist in the history of hard rock and heavy metal in We Rock magazine's "Metal General Election".